 Yoga for Everyone and Trauma Informed Practice

-- Gain awareness about inclusion and the importance of strengths-based approaches.
+- Gain awareness about social justice and the importance of strengths-based approaches.

 - Develop an understanding of trauma and how to design trauma-informed offerings.

 - Build care capacities to address issues as needed and serve in a sustainable way.

 March 26-28, 2021